Supporting the institutionalization of hygiene habits

 Piloting was conducted into a simplified, localized school feeding concept for ARMM.
 Findings from that piloting are available here.

 key achievementS in armm

-Of the schools implementing EHCP, 400 were targeted for EHCP implementation by DepEd ARMM and GIZ and an additional 100 schools replicated the program independently, using their own resources.
+Of the schools implementing EHCP, 400 were targeted for EHCP implementation by DepEd ARMM and GIZ and an additional 100 schools replicated the programme independently, using their own resources.

 Together with SEAMEO INNOTECH, a qualitative study was conducted to document the experience of institutionalizing WinS at division level.
 Results are available here.